Tim

 Fibrillation is caused by chaotic electrical activity in the heart muscle, which stops it from being an effective mechanical pump.

 In order to stop fibrillation, a shock must be passed across the heart using a defibrillator.
-For the first aider, this will usually be a public access AED, known as a PAD.
-PADs can be found in many public places and the 999 control room may be able to tell you where the nearest one is.
+For the first aider, this will usually be a public access defibrillator (or AED), known as a PAD.
+PADs can be found in many public places and the 999 control room should be able to tell you where the nearest one is if you don't know.

 The shock will stop the electrical activity of the heart, in the hope that it restarts in a normal rhythm.
 However, this is not always the case and even if a normal rhythm is achieved, it may soon deteriorate in to some other rhythm.